Fabian-Schneider01/virtual-piano/README.md

 In addition to the normal mode for making music, the virtual piano offers extra functionalities, which are listed below:

 ### Virtual Piano
-# GUI of Virtual Piano
+GUI of the Virtual Piano:

 ![basic_virtual_piano](https://user-images.githubusercontent.com/81293687/140512151-ba5aa52b-e2ef-447d-b806-8cf9025b8b2f.jpg)

+Extra functionalities:
 1) adjust: volume, duration and select one from multiple instruments
 2) record: after the record button is pressed, everything you played will be stored
+3) reset: the reset button will delete the recording you've made before
-3) play: the play button lets you hear the melody you've played in an recording session
+4) play: the play button lets you hear the melody you've played in an recording session
-4) save: after finishing a recording session, the save button copies an automatically generated assembly code to your clipboard, which you can include in a new .asm file.
+5) save: after finishing a recording session, the save button copies an automatically generated assembly code to your clipboard, which you can include in a new .asm file.
 In runtime the recorded melody will be played with the adjusted volume, duration and instrument
-5) game: the game button colors your piano key buttons to a specific color, as a preparation for the mini-game An in-depth paragraph about your project and overview of use.
+6) game: the game button colors your piano key buttons to a specific color, as a preparation for the mini-game An in-depth paragraph about your project and overview of use.

-##How to run
+### How to run
 music mode: run src/tool/start.asm in RARS

 game mode: run src/game.asm in RARS

 ### Mini-Game Mode

-##How to run
+## How to run
 ## Files
 Describe the content of each file of your application: e.g.